Alobariatrics

 If you are obese and become sick with COVID-19, you are 60% more likely to be admitted to a hospital compared with a person who has a healthy body mass index (BMI).
 Unfortunately, nearly all poor outcomes with COVID-19 are worse for those who are obese.
 This includes the risk of admission to the intensive care unit (ICU), assistance with breathing, which requires intubation, and death.

 With the outcomes of obesity poor in so many aspects of health and the costs to society so high, there’s been a lot of attention from healthcare officials and researchers on how Canada can improve obesity rates.
-One relatively new choice for obese patients looking for a tool to aid in weight management is a medication class called GLP-1 agonists, more famously known as Ozempic or medications that work like Ozempic.
+One relatively new choice for obese patients looking for a tool to aid in weight management is a treatment class called weight-loss injectable treatments agonists, more famously known as weight-loss treatments or treatments that work like weight-loss treatments.

 The Obesity Rate Based on BMI Has Increased Since 2005